 After undergoing weight loss surgery your diet is drastically altered.
 You begin with liquids and work your way back to solids through a 4-stage approach.
-Today we are going to talk about stage 3, or the soft foods stage, and provide you with some recipes.
+Today we are going to talk about stage 3, or the soft diet after bariatric surgery, and provide you with Bariatric Soft Food Recipes.

-Why Do I Need to Follow a Soft Food Diet after Bariatric Surgery?
+Why Do I Need to Follow Bariatric Soft Food Recipes?

-After bariatric surgery, your stomach and digestive system need to heal and adjust to the new alterations that have been introduced.
-For some, this means their stomach has been reduced to the size of a small pouch through surgery and a section of their digestive system has been rerouted to skip a large portion of the small intestine and normal digestion process.
+After Bariatric Surgery, your stomach and digestive system need to heal and adjust to the new alterations that have been introduced.
+Although it may seem, for some, this means their stomach has been reduced to the size of a small pouch through surgery and a section of their digestive system has been rerouted to skip a large portion of the small intestine and normal digestion process.

-As the digestive system heals and the body grows accustomed to working with just the pouch (reduced stomach), nourishment is introduced slowly beginning with liquids, then purees, and now the next phase of soft foods.
-This phase is necessary to ease your stomach back into digesting whole foods.
+However, as the digestive system heals and the body grows accustomed to working with just the pouch (reduced stomach), nourishment is introduced slowly beginning with liquids, then purees, and now the next phase of soft foods.
+Equally important, this phase is necessary to ease your stomach back into digesting whole foods.

-How Are Soft Foods Different from Pureed Foods?
+How is Bariatric Soft Food Recipes Different from Pureed Food?

-Soft food is in a more solid state when you put it into your mouth and will be broken down into a mush-like consistency through chewing.
-You do not want to swallow any lumps or pieces that are not fully chewed.
+Soft Food is in a more solid state when you put it into your mouth and will be broken down into a mush-like consistency through chewing.
+However, you do not want to swallow any lumps or pieces that are not fully chewed.

-Pureed foods have been blended and are in a thickened but still almost-liquid state and require no chewing.
+Pureed Food or Mechanical Soft Diet has been blended and is in a thickened but still almost liquid state and requires no chewing.
 The soft foods you eat during this phase can easily be mashed with a fork and the remainder of the work to prepare it for digestion will be done through your chewing.

 How Long Do I Have to Be on the Soft Food Diet?

 The length of time you have to remain on the soft food diet depends on the type of bariatric surgery that you have had.
-Each bariatric surgery center will have preferences and guidelines but the time frame can range anywhere from 3-12 weeks.
+Nonetheless, each bariatric surgery center will have preferences and guidelines but the time frame can range anywhere from 3-12 weeks.